tomasreimers/duplicity/README.markdown

 * **[640, 1024]:** 'tablet'
 * **(1024, &infin;):** 'desktop'

-Also, if the browser is resized, or the phone is rotated, to cause a significant change in screen size (and lead duplicity to classify it as a different device) it will update all the following methods!
+Also, if the browser is resized, or the phone is rotated, causing a significant change in screen size (which leads duplicity to classify it as a different device) it will update all the following methods!

 ###HTML